cheddarmonk/super-duper-hepta-journey/Proposal.md

 ## Objectives:
-Demonstrate the development of a full stack application is possible by:
+Demonstrate the development of a full stack application by:
-1. Developing a front end web interface the user can interact with.
+1. Developing a front end web interface a user can interact with.
 1. Processing and persistantly storing data to a backend database.
-1. Retriving and updating the persistent storage datasets as a user interacts with the web interface..
+1. Retriving and updating the persistent storage datasets as a user interacts with the web interface.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

 ## Scope:
-This will only be an operational prototype of birthday and gift tracker application.
-The application will have a web interface the user can input categories, dates, personal messages, and remarks section.
-The application will interact with a Mongo DB  as the persistent for data retrival and updating.
+This will be an operational prototype of birthday and gift tracker application.
+The application will be an interactive web application that allows for user input, storage, and data retrival.
+The application will interact with a Mongo DB.
+The Mondog DB will be the persistent storage device for data retrival and updating.
 Other fuctional interactions of the application will be possible for future development.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>